 After breeding or moulting, southern elephant seals migrate south to Antarctica to feed on squid and fish at the edge of the sea-ice.

 They travel long distances to their foraging areas.
 Males forage mainly on the Antarctic continental shelf.
-Females forage in more pelagic areas, such as off the Antarctic shelf within the pack ice, or near the Antarctic Polar Frontal Zone.
+Females forage in more pelagic (open sea) areas, such as off the Antarctic shelf within the pack ice, or near the Antarctic Polar Frontal Zone.
 Foraging areas can be several thousand kilometres away from their breeding islands.